catenacyber/perfsprint/README.md

 - bool-format (formatting bool with `strconv.FormatBool`)
 - hex-format (formatting bytes with `hex.EncodeToString`)
 - concat-loop (replacing string concatenation in a loop by `strings.Builder`)
+   - loop-other-ops : matches also if the loop has other operations than concatenation on the string

 The `errorf` optimization is not always equivalent:
 ```